 Whilst I will be collecting rainwater, I’d also like to be able to connect the house to the mains.
 So, my first question is, how do you connect a Tiny House to the water mains?

 To this you attach a water hose, which runs between the house and the properties utility spigot, giving you water.
-At either the utility tap, or at the conncetion point of your house, there should be a shut off valve.
-This will enable you to shut off the entire water system if something goes wrong.
+At either the utility tap or at the connection point of your house, there should be a shut off valve.
+This will enable you to turn off the entire water system if something goes wrong.

 I admit that the idea of plumbing has never sent me into a spiral of excitement.